East Coast Expressway

-The East Coast Expressway (ECE; Lebuhraya Pantai Timur, LPT) is an interstate controlled-access highway running parallel to the northeastern coast of Peninsular Malaysia.
+The East Coast Expressway (ECE; Lebuhraya Pantai Timur; 东海岸大道; Jawi: لبوهرایا ڤنتاي تيمور, LPT) is an interstate controlled-access highway running parallel to the northeastern coast of Peninsular Malaysia.
 The currently operational 433 km segment of the expressway runs through Karak, Pahang and Kuala Nerus, Terengganu.

 The East Coast Expressway serves as the high-speed alternative to the existing federal routes 2 and 3, which it parallels.

 Route background

 The East Coast Expressway begins from the eastern end of the Kuala Lumpur–Karak Expressway at Karak, Pahang, then runs through Lanchang, Mentakab, Temerloh, Chenor, Maran, Sri Jaya, Gambang, Kuantan, Jabur, Cheneh, Chukai, Kijal, Kerteh, Paka, Dungun, Bukit Besi, Ajil and Telemong, ending in Kampung Gemuruh near Kuala Nerus in Terengganu.

 This is the second longest expressway in Peninsular Malaysia, after the North-South Expressway Northern Route.

 History

 The Karak Toll Plaza on the East Coast Expressway towards Titiwangsa Range, Pahang.

 The Sultan Ahmad Shah II Bridge (Semantan Bridge) crosses the Pahang River.